New Riemannian manifolds with $L^p$-unbounded Riesz transform for $p > 2$: Riesz transform unboundedness for thickened spinal graphs

 \begin{proposition} Let $G$ be a locally uniformly finite graph, and let $M$ be a thickening of $G$ of any dimension.
 Fix $p \in (1,\infty)$ and suppose that $M$ satisfies $(RR_p)$.
 Furthermore, suppose that the heat kernel $h$ of $M$ satisfies

 Then $G$ satisfies $S(p,\alpha)$. \end{proposition}

-Since $S(p,\alpha)$ restricts the possible dimensions of a spinal graph, we may argue by contrapositive to show that dimension and volume information on a spinal graph implies unboundedness of the Riesz transform on $L^p(M)$ for sufficiently large $p > 2$.
+Since $S(p,\alpha)$ restricts the possible dimensions of a spinal graph, we may argue by contraposition to show that dimension and volume information on a spinal graph implies unboundedness of the Riesz transform on $L^p(M)$ for sufficiently large $p > 2$ (in fact, we prove that $(RR_{p'})$ does not hold for sufficiently large $p > 2$, which is strictly stronger).

 \begin{theorem} Let $(G,\Sigma,\pi)$ be a locally uniformly finite spinal graph with dimensions $(\delta_\Sigma, \delta_G)$, with $\delta_G > \delta_\Sigma$.
 Furthermore, suppose that $B_G(x,r) \gtrsim r^\nu$ for all $r \geq 1$.
 Let $M$ be a thickening of $G$ of any dimension.
 Then for all